Ty France Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- McArthur will start for the Royals, his first of the season.
+- Zerpa will make his first start of the season for the Royals.

-- Opposing hitters have a collective batting average of .444 against him this season.
-He has a 13.50 ERA and 3 strikeouts per nine innings over his five appearances.
+- He has a 7.71 ERA and 2.9 strikeouts per nine innings while opponents are batting .308 against him over his four appearances this season.

 © 2023 Data Skrive.
 All rights reserved.